 \section{Related Work}

-\textbf{Crowd-Sourced Fact-Checking.} The scale and speed of misinformation on social media make it infeasible to rely solely on professional fact-checkers \cite{godel2021moderating,singer2023closing}.
-Crowd-sourced fact-checking \cite{allen2021scaling,martel2024crowds,pfander2025spotting,shahbazi2024social}, exemplified by Community Notes on X, allows users to collaboratively provide clarifications on potentially misleading content.
-Empirical studies \cite{augenstein2025community,li2025scaling} have shown that such community moderation can reduce misinformation engagement \cite{chuai2024did,slaughter2025community} and promote balanced public discourse \cite{chuai2024community,renault2024collaboratively}.
-However, most prior work assumes that notes already exist and focuses on voting dynamics, consensus formation, or downstream effects.
-The earlier step of note creation, especially under time-sensitive contexts, remains largely unexplored.
-Preliminary attempts at automation \cite{de2025supernotes,singh2025on} have shown limited practicality: \cite{de2025supernotes} assumes that multiple human-written notes already exist for the same misleading post, while \cite{singh2025on} relies only on LLMs’ internal knowledge without web access, making it unsuitable for detecting new, unseen posts.
-Our work addresses this gap by focusing on the health domain, where timeliness is essential, and introducing \ours{}, a unified framework for systematic LLM-augmented note generation and evaluation.
+\textbf{Crowd-Sourced Fact-Checking.} The scale and speed of online misinformation make it unrealistic to rely solely on professional fact-checkers \cite{godel2021moderating,singer2023closing}.
+Crowd-sourced fact-checking \cite{allen2021scaling,martel2024crowds,shahbazi2024social,pfander2025spotting,xing2026communitynotes}, exemplified by Community Notes on X, allows users to collaboratively provide clarifications on potentially misleading content.
+Prior work shows that such community moderation can reduce misinformation engagement \cite{chuai2024did,slaughter2025community} and promote more balanced discourse \cite{chuai2024community,renault2024collaboratively}.
+However, most studies assume that notes already exist and focus on voting dynamics, consensus formation, or downstream impact.
+The earlier stage of note creation, especially in time-sensitive contexts, remains underexplored.
+Initial automation attempts \cite{de2025supernotes,singh2025on} have limited practicality because \cite{de2025supernotes} requires multiple human-written notes for the same post, and \cite{singh2025on} depends solely on LLM internal knowledge without web access, insufficient for emerging or unseen claims.
+Our work fills this gap in the health domain, where timeliness is crucial, by introducing a unified framework for systematic LLM-augmented note generation and evaluation.

-\textbf{Automated Governance of Textual Misinformation.} Beyond crowd-based moderation, automated approaches aim to identify and counter misinformation at scale.
-Earlier research developed classifiers and detection systems for misleading posts or articles, often exploiting linguistic \cite{potthast2017stylometric,zhang2021mining} and network features \cite{wu2023decor,wu2023prompt}.
-Although effective in flagging suspicious content, these systems rarely produce explanations that clarify \textit{why} content may be misleading.
-More recent work leverages LLMs to generate explanatory text \cite{hu2024bad,wu2024fake} and retrieve snippets from credible domains to justify model predictions \cite{pan2023fact,zhang2023towards,zhou2024correcting}, promoting more interpretable, evidence-based moderation.
-However, these methods still center decisions on the model, treating explanations as secondary to classification rather than aids to public understanding.
-To our knowledge, this work is among the first to systematically evaluate how LLMs can produce explanatory, note-style interventions for health misinformation, advancing from detection to actionable governance.
+\textbf{Automated Governance of Textual Misinformation.} Automated approaches aim to identify and counter misinformation at scale.
+Prior work has developed classifiers for detecting misleading posts and articles, using linguistic features \cite{potthast2018stylometric,zhang2021mining} and network-based signals \cite{wu2023decor,wu2023prompt}.
+While effective for flagging suspicious content, these systems rarely provide explanations that clarify why the content is misleading.